iKarTehFox/web-clock-docs/docs/datetime.md

 <hr>

 ### Display System
-The Display System dropdown menu allows you to change how the clock is displayed, offering different radix systems, conversions, and a few experimental options.
+This menu allows you to change how the clock is displayed, offering different radix systems, conversions, and a few experimental options.

 ![A screenshot of the Display System dropdown menu with "Decimal (Base 10)" selected](/assets/images/docs-Features/datetime/displaysystem.png)